The Real Haunted Mansion

 He says: “I quite often hear noises but I love it here.
 I can’t leave now – it’s the homeliest place I have ever lived.
 It feels like I should have been here all my life, that’s the weird thing.”

-One psychic who visited the Clock house as part of Living Television’s Most Haunted programme declared the nightclub boss was in fact a reincarnated baron, and said that Fred was being followed by a blonde ghost who went by the name of Ruth.
+One psychic who visited the Clock house as part of Living Television’s Most Haunted programme declared the nightclub boss was in fact a reincarnated baron, and said that Fred was followed by a blonde ghost who went by the name of Ruth.

 Fred is already convinced that Ruth Ellis, the last woman to be hanged in Britain, haunts Caesars – the glitzy club he owns in South London.